 The Master of Arts in Pastoral Studies program involves a partnership between Covenant Baptist Theological Seminary and local churches.
-In addition to the 31 hours of academic instruction, the program mandates a minimum of 200 hours of pastoral mentoring and practical experience, overseen by one or more of the student's pastors.
+In addition to the 33 hours of academic instruction, the program mandates a minimum of 200 hours of pastoral mentoring and practical experience, overseen by one or more of the student's pastors.
 This character-molding, hands on aspect of training is structured around the biblical qualifications of 1 Timothy 3 and Titus 1 and includes a quarterly assessment of the student regarding his progress in godliness and service.
-Students must log their hours and provide a record to CBTS signed by their mentor.